greenelab/deep-review/content/response-to-reviewers.md

 We agree that there was an imbalance in the presentation of certain application areas.
 We've better reframed the drug development section to discuss representation learning as an important area in and of itself.
-This helps to remove the overwhelming amount of detail that previously existed on ligand binding.
+This helps to remove the overwhelming amount of detail that previously existed on ligand binding and provides representation learning examples that are relevant beyond the drug discovery domain.

-We now discuss graph convolutions in the case of protein-protein interactions, which is an area where we had a contributor with major familiarity with the literature.
+We introduced graph convolutions in two sections where structured graph data is frequently used: a new section on protein-protein interactions and the aforementioned section on chemical representation learning.
+The scales and types of graphs used in these domains have inspired different types of graph algorithms.
-We have also added a subsection on connections between deep neural networks and neuroscience, which discusses some recent work in connectomics.
+We have also added a subsection on connections between deep neural networks and neuroscience, which discusses some of the foundational work in connectomics and refers interested readers to recent detailed reviews.

 > The main issue with machine learning solutions in a medical, particularly clinical or public health setting is the lack of proper measures of uncertainty, as it is traditionally provided either in the framework of hypothesis testing or in the increasing acceptance of posterior Bayesian inference for public health decisions.
 Although this is mentioned throughout the review, this issue deserves a much more prominent place in the introduction and the discussion, since it is one of the key obstacles for the acceptance of machine learning approaches outside exploratory analyses in basic biological research.